LauraAlspaugh/fs-journal/journal/06/questions.md

 08. What is the responsibility of `Services` in our Vue projects?

-  > |they act as pieces of reuasable and testable code that you can use all across your application |
+  > |they act as pieces of reuasable and testable code that you can use all across your application, they work similarily to the services in the MVC template |

 09. What are ***props*** and how are they used?
 Provide an example